Letter to Unitholders

 Management believes that these measures are helpful to investors because they are widely recognized measures of Artis’s performance and provide a relevant basis for comparison among real estate entities.

-At December 31, 2023, the REIT’s portfolio was comprised of 119 commercial properties totalling approximately 13.7 million square feet of gross leasable area.
-The REIT also has joint ownership interest in 11 investment properties, one parcel of development land and properties acquired as part of the acquisition of Cominar Real Estate Investment Trust (the “Cominar Transaction”), which have been excluded from financial and operating metrics throughout this letter, unless otherwise noted.
-Refer to the Equity Accounted Investments section of the 2023 Annual MD&A for further information.
+At December 31, 2024, the REIT’s portfolio was comprised of 88 commercial properties totalling approximately 10.0 million square feet of gross leasable area.
+The REIT also owns one commercial/residential property, 300 Main, and has joint ownership interest in nine investment properties, one parcel of development land and properties acquired as part of the acquisition of Cominar Real Estate Investment Trust (the “Cominar Transaction”), which have been excluded from financial and operating metrics throughout this letter, unless otherwise noted.
+Refer to the Residential Portfolio and Equity Accounted Investments sections of the 2024 Annual MD&A for further information.